Tourist Information Office of Irkutsk

 Public transport fare in Irkutsk is 15 rubles per person.
 In minibuses (“marshrutka”) no tickets are given.

 What are our working hours?We work everyday from 9:00 till 18:00 (mo-fr).
-During summer period, starting with the 1st of Mai till 30 September, we switch to new schedule from 9:00 till 18:00, including weekends at the main office.Our two extra offices start to work from 9:00 till 18:00 (Kirov Square; train Station except mo, fr)
+During summer period, starting with the 1st of Mai till 30 September, we switch to new schedule from 9:00 till 18:00, including weekends at the main office and extra office at the Kirov Square.Our extra office at the train Station start to work from 9:00 till 18:00 (except mo, sun)

 +7 (3952) 20-50-18